-The size of our firm is important.
-We’ve kept things simple.
-We’ve decided against growth at the expense of quality, against size at the expense of efficiency and agility.
-So whilst we’re large enough to advise on the most complex matters, we’re also small enough to ensure that our people and our work are exceptional, without fail.
+Macfarlanes has made a deliberate choice to remain smaller than many of its peers.
+The cohesive nature of the firm means that clients benefit from collective experience and close-knit teams.
+The firm has decided against growth at the expense of quality, against size at the expense of efficiency and agility.
+So whilst large enough to advise on the most complex matters, the firm is also small enough to ensure that its people and work are exceptional, without fail.

 Woven into every aspect of life at the firm is an enduring commitment to the development of trainees.
-Training begins with the Legal Practice Course at the London Holborn branch of BPP Law School.
+We recruit 30 trainees yearly.
+Training begins with tailored electives on the Legal Practice Course at the London Holborn branch of BPP Law School.
 You will study with those going to other firms during the compulsory elements of the LPC, and for the separate set of electives, the courses are designed for our trainees to take together so you are better prepared for work in our distinctive range of practice areas.

 During the two-year training contract you’ll be working on real cases, doing real work for real clients from day one.
-As a trainee you will spend six months in four different practice areas; typically it is one seat in corporate and M&A, two seats in either commercial real estate, private client, litigation or tax and then a seat in one of our specialised corporate practice areas.
+As a trainee you will spend six months in four different practice areas; including a compulsory corporate and M&A seat.
+You will have the opportunity to submit your seat preferences and we will do our best to ensure you get to work in the seats that most interest you.

 Once you begin your training contract you will follow an intensive schedule of seminars and lectures, presented largely by partners or senior solicitors from within the firm.
-The programme is ‘front-loaded’ to develop your knowledge and skills.
+The programme is ‘front-loaded’ to develop your knowledge and skills from the start.

-Vacation Schemes Our vacation schemes are designed to give you a two-week snapshot of life as a trainee.
-You will be given as much hands-on experience as possible, enabling you to develop a real understanding of the firm's culture and our work.
+Our vacation schemes are designed to give you an insight into life as a trainee over the course of two weeks.
+As a vacation scheme student you will be given as much hands-on experience as possible, enabling you to develop a real understanding of the firm's culture and our work.
 You might draft a letter and then work through the draft with a solicitor or trainee; or you might do some research on a live issue for a client.
 Alternatively, you may be taken to client meetings or to meet counsel.

-You will spend each of your two weeks with us in a different practice area, working alongside a partner, solicitor or trainee.
+The two weeks will be split across two different practice areas to maximise your exposure.
+You will find yourself working alongside a partner, solicitor or trainee.
 At the same time, you will undertake a mock transaction that will run for the duration of your placement.

 - A negotiation exercise